-I also do live Cheat Sheets on my social pages, I aim to sort them for every televised game, whether that be a match in the top 5 leagues or just a midweek English Championship game.
+I also do live Cheat Sheets on my social pages, I aim to sort them for every televised game, whether that be a match in the top 5 leagues in Europe, such as a European accumulator or just a midweek EFL Accumulator or Premier League accumulator.
 If I’m not too busy, I’ll always be happy to sort more Cheat Sheets that aren’t available on my site.
 Feel free to just ask me on my Twitter.

 Which stats are included on my websites Cheat Sheet Betting Tool?

 There are both defensive and offensive stats included on the Cheat Sheet betting tool which covers the most popular selections in bet builder markets.
 I’ve added a summary of all the player and team stats provided in the graphic below, but it essentially covers anything you’d need when picking a bet builder.

 With just a click, you have instant access to data covering shots/shots on target a player averages a game, along with how many fouls they draw, how many goals they’ve scored and how how many assists they have this season.
 Sorry to brag, but it’s actually so good and all available for free!

 As for the defensive section, this is where I’d look for bookings bets.
 You can see players average stats for tackles and fouls per game, along with their bookings record this season (how many yellow/red cards they’ve received).

 The attacking section can be ordered however you like by just clicking a specific stat, I’d personally be looking at who’s averaging the most shots on target per game, whilst still providing value odds wise.

 It’s also worth looking at defensive players who take a good amount of shots, for instance you’d get great odds on a Pinnock shot on target and he averages 0.41 a game, or play it safer and go for just a shot.

 Fouls drawn – The average number of times a player is fouled.

 Shots on target – The average number of shots on target a player registers.